-Tailwind is a “utility-first css framework ... that can be composed to build any design, directly in your markup,” and it makes it easier to build modern websites in less time.
+Tailwind is a “utility-first CSS framework ... that can be composed to build any design, directly in your markup,” and it makes it possible to build modern websites in less time.
 (The Tailwind homepage does a great job explaining the rest.)
-And if you’re utility-class–hesitant, Tailwind creator Adam Wathan has written a blog post to help you through your fears.
+If you’re utility-class–hesitant, Tailwind creator Adam Wathan has written a blog post to help you through your fears.

 A bespoke theme in less time

 Ideal for pixel-perfect conversions of designs created in applications like Figma, Sketch or Illustrator, and ready for development in minutes.